Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Inflation and Dark Radiation

 where the inflaton $\phi$ and $\Lambda^4$ are defined as~\cite{Aldabergenov:2018qhs, Martin:2013tda} \ba \phi =\sqrt{\frac{3}{2}}\mpl \ln \lt( 1+ \frac{{\cal R}^{JF}}{3 m_{SI}^2} \rt)\,, \quad &&\Lambda^4 =\frac{3}{4}\mpl^2 \, m_{SI}^2\,. \ea To satisfy \cmb~data of scalar fluctuations, $m_{SI}/\mpl\sim {\cal O}(10^{-5})$.
 Now, the scalar spectral index and tensor-to-scalar ratio for the potential of Eq.~\eqref{Eq:Pot_SI} are \ba n_s=\frac{3\, e^{2 \sqrt{\frac{2}{3}} \frac{\phi}{\mpl}} -14 \, e^{\sqrt{\frac{2}{3}} \frac{\phi}{\mpl}}-5}{3 \left(e^{\sqrt{\frac{2}{3}} \frac{\phi}{\mpl}}-1\right)^2} \,, \quad \quad &&r= \frac{64}{3 \left(e^{\sqrt{\frac{2}{3}} \frac{\phi}{\mpl}}-1\right)^2} \,. \ea

 The slow-roll inflationary epoch ends when $\epsilon_V\sim 1$ happens.
-Furthermore, this S-I model predicts a very small value of $r$, and thus it is within $1-\sigma$ contour of the \Planck2015+\BICEP2 \cmb~bound (see the magenta color region in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound}) for $50\leq N_{\rm CMB} \leq 60$.
-Since $n_s$ and $r$ do not depend on any parameter, this model can not be further adjusted for the $n_s-r$ contour when $\D\Neff$ is treated as a variable.
+Furthermore, this S-I model predicts a very small value of $r$, and thus it is within $1-\sigma$ contour of the \Planck2015+\BICEP2 \cmb~bound (see the magenta colored region (line) in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} for $50\leq N_{\rm CMB} \leq 60$.
+Since $n_s$ and $r$ do not depend on any parameter, this model cannot be further adjusted for the $n_s-r$ contour when $\D\Neff$ is treated as a variable.